 • Digital camera, laptop for displaying/sharing photos and perhaps an external drive for backup.
 If you choose to shoot with a film camera you will not be able to receive critiques of your workshop photos.

-• Fit (long hours of walking), active, energetic and willing to take pictures every day for the duration of the trip (so no whining about being tired or not inspired).
-Although a day off once a while is possible.
+• Fit (long hours of walking), active, energetic and willing to take pictures every day for the duration of the whole workshop (no excuses or whining about being tired or not inspired).
+Although a day or half off once a while is possible to arrange.

-• Being ready to be challenged and step out of your comfort zone – be ready for talking to strangers and visiting unusual places.
+• Ready to be challenged and step out of your comfort zone – you will talk to strangers and visit unusual places.

-• Being prepared for some difficult travel conditions (long train rides and bus travels on bad roads – this concerns travelling workshops),
+• Prepared for various travel conditions (long train or bus rides – this concerns travelling workshops).

 • Ready for budget travelling, backpacking type conditions – local transport, local restaurants (but we try to find the best ones – clean, cheap and yummy), budget hotels (but we pick the best budget options with best price/quality ratio – private bathrooms, fan/AC).

 • Sense of humour (needed when the weather is poor, the bus is broken or everybody is tired or hungover), patience and understanding that things can go their own way sometimes.

 • A very small group of participants means a very personal experience.